 DCA (Dollar-Cost Averaging)

-As far as the most popular crypto trading strategies are concerned, Dollar-Cost Averaging (DCA) is probably the most well-known strategy, employed by a huge variety of different traders.
-Whether you’re new to investing, or are already a crypto veteran, DCA is something that you can utilize, nonetheless.
+As far as the most popular crypto trading strategies are concerned, Benjamin Graham's coined Dollar-Cost Averaging (DCA) is probably the most well-known strategy, employed by a huge variety of different traders (not only those interested in crypto).
+Whether you’re new to investing, or are already a crypto veteran, DCA is something that you can utilize, nonetheless - be it manually, or automated.

 While the fancy name might sound intimidating, this strategy is actually really straightforward, and a sort of a twist on the example I gave earlier in the article.
 If you decide to DCA a specific cryptocurrency, it simply means that you dedicate a specific (often small) amount of money to buy some of that asset, at very specific points in time, no matter how the market performs.